All programs

 How it works

 Peer support is built on the principle that someone who has been through reentry holds knowledge that a clinical professional, however well-trained, cannot.
-Rooted pairs community members with peer mentors trained in trauma-informed practice, and the relationship is intentionally consistent — community members aren't passed from one new face to another.
+Every one of Rooted's peer navigators carries lived experience of incarceration, and the relationship is intentionally consistent — community members aren't passed from one new face to another.

 The program does two things at once.
-First, peer relationship: a BIPOC-led, lived-experience-grounded space to be heard.
+First, peer relationship: a BIPOC-led, lived-experience-grounded space to be heard, including weekly restorative circles — usually on Zoom, with periodic in-person gatherings to share a meal or simply be in the same room.
 Second, navigation: when someone needs clinical mental health care, our peers help them find culturally appropriate providers, navigate insurance or sliding-scale options, and stay alongside through intake.

 The program is intentionally distinct from clinical therapy.
 Where clinical care is needed, Rooted refers; where peer support is what's needed, we provide directly.